maarten-pennings/I2C-tool/I2Ctest8266/README.md

 s44a 10a s45a 00a FFa s45a     55a 4Fn  p
 ```

-Note that the first line (the "write" of the loopback) is an I2C transaction of two segments
+Note that the first line (the "write" of the loop-back) is an I2C transaction consisting of two segments
 - the first segment, a write (`s44`), writes register address (10) then the data bytes (00 and FF)
-- the second segment, a write (`s44`), writes the remaining two data bytes (55 4F).
+- the second segment, a write (`s44`), writes register address (12) and the remaining two data bytes (55 4F).
-The second line is the read of the loopback.
+The second line is the read of the loop-back.
 It consists of three segments.
-- the first segment, a write (`s44`), writes register address (10)
+- the first segment, a write (`s44`), writes the register address (10)
 - the second segment, a read (`s45`), reads the first two bytes (00 FF).
 - the third segment, a read (`s45`), reads the last two bytes (55 4F).